- Teaches students:

 - April 1984

-I have been teaching piano for over 30 years.
+I've been playing the piano since I was seven years old.
+After going to college and studying music education, I started teaching piano and have fallen in love with this job.
+I love music and I love sharing it with others.
+I've been teaching piano for over 30 years.
 My students receive individualized lessons based on their interest and ability.
 They learn to read music notation, play core piano literature, learn proper playing technique, theory, music history, and composition.

 All students participate in a yearly recital and have the option of entering the NJMTA Piano Festival to be adjudicated each year.